 Having a team of experts protecting your rights from the very beginning will make it more likely that you will receive full and adequate compensation for all of your economic and non-economic damages.
 Especially in catastrophic injury cases, your future life and that of your family will depend on your being able to receive enough money to pick up the pieces of your life and move forward with the least amount of hardship.

 For the expert legal counsel that can make this happen, call the Dallas, Texas, law offices of attorney Aaron Herbert to arrange a free consultation.
-Aaron is a Texas Board Certified Personal Injury Trial Attorney who has personally filed more than a thousand personal injury lawsuits and has achieved fifty courtroom verdicts in favor of his clients.
+Aaron is a Board Certified Trial Attorney who has experience representing victims of truck accident injury lawsuits.
 Insurance companies know he is willing to take a case to court if an appropriate settlement offer is not forthcoming, and are therefore often more willing to offer a fair settlement outside of court.
 Aaron is a member of the prestigious Million Dollar Advocates Forum and has the highest possible AVVO rating—10 /10.

 We are a client-focused, results-oriented law firm, where your interests always come first.
 Protect your legal right to monetary compensation by calling Aaron Herbert Law today.